Karl Schirdewan: Communist Party of Germany

-Nazi government
+In the KPD Underground and Concentration Camps - 1933-1945

-Early in 1933, a controversial régime change opened the way for a rapid transition to one-party dictatorship.
+In January of 1933, Hitler became Chancellor of Germany and the NSDAP officially came to power.
+This opened the way for a rapid transition to one-party dictatorship.
 In March of that year emergency legislation enabled the government to act without reference to the Reichstag (national parliament).
-Membership of the Communist Party became illegal.
+This followed the Reichstag Fire, which the Nazi regime used as a pretense to round up hundreds of thousands of political opponents into the first concentration camps.
+Membership of the Communist Party became illegal, with all other political parties, trade unions, and many social organizations also outlawed within the year.
 Karl Schirdewan nevertheless continued with his (now illegal) party activities in Saxony and in the north of Germany.
-On 19 February 1934, he was arrested in Hamburg and taken to Berlin's "Columbia House" detention centre.
-On 10 May 1934, he was sentenced by the special "People's Court" to three year in prison: the charge was the usual one under the circumstances of "preparing [to commit] high treason" ("Vorbereitung zum Hochverrat").
+On 19 February 1934, he was arrested in Hamburg and taken to Berlin's "Columbia House" concentration camp.
+On 10 May 1934, he was sentenced by the special "People's Court" to three years in prison: the charge was the usual one under the circumstances of "conspiracy of high treason" ("Vorbereitung zum Hochverrat").
 He served his sentence at Coswig, near Dresden.
-In 1937, his sentence served, Karl Schirdewan was taken into "protective custody", and remained in detention without a break till 1945.
-He spent most of the remaining eight Nazi years in concentration camps at Sachsenhausen and Flossenbürg.
+In 1937, his sentence served, Karl Schirdewan was taken into "protective custody."
+He remained imprisoned until the end of the war and the fall of the Nazi regime in 1945, spending most of his time in the concentration camps Sachsenhausen and Flossenbürg concentration camps.
 On 23 April 1945, he was freed by US forces while on a forced march, as the regime abandoned and rushed to try and destroy concentration camps in eastern parts of the country, which were being over-run by Soviet forces.